-- A.32.
+A.32.
 Compliance with the SO2 and PM/PM10 emission limits.
-Notwithstanding the requirements of Rule 62-297.310(7), F.A.C., the use of pipeline natural gas and maximum 0.05 percent sulfur (by weight) No. 2 or superior grade distillate fuel oil, is the method for determining compliance for SO2 and PM10.
-For the purposes of demonstrating compliance with the 40 CFR 60.333 SO2 standard and the 0.05% sulfur limit, fuel oil analysis using ASTM D2880-941 or D4294-90 (or equivalent latest version) for the sulfur content of liquid fuels and D1072-80, D3031-81, D4084-82 or D3246-81 (or equivalent latest version) for sulfur content of gaseous fuel shall be utilized in accordance with the EPA-approved custom fuel monitoring schedule or natural gas supplier data may be submitted or the natural gas sulfur content referenced in 40 CFR 75 Appendix D may be utilized.
+Notwithstanding the requirements of Rule 62-297.310(7), F.A.C., the use of pipeline natural gas and maximum 0.05 percent sulfur, by weight, No. 2 or superior grade distillate fuel oil, is the method for determining compliance for SO2 and PM10.
+For the purposes of demonstrating compliance with the 40 CFR 60.333 SO2 standard and the 0.05% sulfur, by weight, limit, fuel oil analysis using ASTM D2880-941 or D4294-90 (or equivalent latest version) for the sulfur content of liquid fuels and D1072-80, D3031-81, D4084-82 or D3246-81 (or equivalent latest version) for sulfur content of gaseous fuel shall be utilized in accordance with the EPA-approved custom fuel monitoring schedule.
 The applicant is responsible for ensuring that the procedures above are used for determination of fuel sulfur content.
 Analysis may be performed by the owner or operator, a service contractor retained by the owner or operator, the fuel vendor, or any other qualified agency pursuant to 40 CFR 60.335(e) (1997 version).

-[0310485-001-AC, Specific Condition 31.] - A.33.
-Compliance with the CO emission limit.
+A.33.
+Compliance with CO emission limit.
 Annual compliance testing for CO may be conducted concurrently with the annual RATA testing for NO_X required pursuant to 40 CFR 75 (required for gas only).

-[0310485-001-AC, Specific Condition 32.] - A.34.
+- A.33.1.
+Compliance with the VOC emission limit.
+The CO emission limit shall be employed as surrogate, and no annual testing for VOC is required.
+[0090180-001-AC, Specific Condition 33.] - A.34.
 DEP Method 9.
 The provisions of EPA Method 9 (40 CFR 60, Appendix A) are adopted by reference with the following exceptions: - 1.
 EPA Method 9, Section 2.4, Recording Observations.
 Opacity observations shall be made and recorded by a certified observer at sequential fifteen-second intervals during the required period of observation. - 2.
 EPA Method 9, Section 2.5, Data Reduction.
 For a set of observations to be acceptable, the observer shall have made and recorded, or verified the recording of, at least 90 percent of the possible individual observations during the required observation period.
 For single-valued opacity standards (e.g., 20 percent opacity), the test result shall be the highest valid six-minute average for the set of observations taken.
 For multiple-valued opacity standards (e.g., 20 percent opacity, except that an opacity of 40 percent is permissible for not more than two minutes per hour) opacity shall be computed as follows: - a.
-For the basic part of the standard (i.e., 20 percent opacity) the opacity shall be determined as specified above for a single-valued opacity standard. - b.
+For the basic part of the standard (i.e., 20 percent opacity) the opacity shall be determined as specified above for a single-valued opacity standard.

+b.
 For the short-term average part of the standard, opacity shall be the highest valid short-term average (i.e., two-minute, three-minute average) for the set of observations taken.